-It cuts into your REM sleep.
+It can disrupt your REM sleep.

 Too many drinks can trigger heartburn.

-And that uncomfortable burning sensation wake us up or keep us awake in the first place.
 Alcohol has been known to relax the lower esophageal sphincter, the muscle between your stomach and esophagus that's supposed to be closed except for when you're swallowing food.
 However, when you throw too many drinks into the mix, the muscle can relax and stay open for too long, causing stomach acid to come back up, which results in a burning feeling.
 Unfortunately, caffeine can have a similar effect, so if eliminating alcohol doesn't decrease your heartburn, you may want to cut back on that too.

 It sends you to the bathroom.

 Whether you're taking a prescription or leaning on other sleep aids, mixing them with alcohol can be harmful and sometimes downright dangerous.
 Both alcohol and most sleep medications target the neurotransmitter GABA, which calms our nervous activity.
-Because many sleep aids and alcohol target the same neural system, drinking too much can turn into a deadly combination, inhibiting parts of the brain that are necessary for survival like breathing and heart beating, Gehrman says.
+Because many sleep aids and alcohol target the same neural system, drinking too much can turn into a fatal combination, inhibiting parts of the brain that are necessary for survival like breathing and heart beating, Gehrman says.
 While many new sleep medications may not have as large of a risk, the safest bet is to never mix any kind of sleep aid with alcohol.

 Looking for a more healthier sleep aid alternative to that nightcap?
 Science says taking a warm shower or bath this close to bed time can promote a better night's sleep.